manticoresoftware/manticoresearch/manual/Node_info_and_management/Node_status.md

 <!-- example show status like -->

-An optional `LIKE` clause is supported.
-It lets you pick just the variables that match a pattern.
-The pattern syntax is that of regular SQL wildcards, that is, `%` means any number of any characters, and `_` means a single character.
+An optional `LIKE` clause is supported, allowing you to select only the variables that match a specific pattern.
+The pattern syntax follows standard SQL wildcards, where `%` represents any number of any characters, and `_` represents a single character.

 <!-- intro -->
 ##### SQL: